 Cancellation & Refund Policy

 You may cancel your online course for a full refund of fees paid less 10%.
 The request for cancellation must be made no later than 10 days in advance of the course start date and provided in writing to email@example.com.
 We are unable to refund fees for registrations cancelled within 10 days of the start of the online course.

 If you wish to transfer your paid registration to another online course you will be placed on a future course waiting list.
-The request for transfer must be made no later than 24 hours prior to the course start date and provided in writing to firstname.lastname@example.org
+The request for transfer must be made not later than 7 days prior to the course start date and provided in writing to firstname.lastname@example.org